Conglomerate (company): International

-In Brazil the most important conglomerates are J&F Investimentos, Odebrecht, Itaúsa, Camargo Corrêa, Votorantim Group, Andrade Gutierrez, and Queiroz Galvão.
+In Brazil the largest conglomerates are J&F Investimentos, Odebrecht, Itaúsa, Camargo Corrêa, Votorantim Group, Andrade Gutierrez, and Queiroz Galvão.

+In Turkey the largest conglomerates are Koç Holding, Sabancı Holding, Yıldız Holding, Çukurova Holding, Doğuş Holding and Doğan Holding.

 In New Zealand, Fletcher Challenge was formed in 1981 from the merger of Fletcher Holdings, Challenge Corporation, and Tasman Pulp & Paper, in an attempt to create a New Zealand-based multi-national company.
 At the time, the newly merged company dealt in construction, building supplies, pulp and paper mills, forestry, and oil & gas.
 Following a series of bungled investments, the company demerged in the early 2000s to concentrate on building and construction.

 In Pakistan, some of the examples are Adamjee Group, Dawood Hercules, House of Habib, Lakson Group and Nishat Group.